 The Philosophy of Money

 One of Simmel's most famous books is The Philosophy of Money (Philosophie des Geldes; Simmel, 1900).
 In this book, he saw money as the symbol of our society.
 The magical-mystical surplus value of money consists in forcing itself to the absolute means, which tragically enough becomes the absolute end.
 Money has no saturation limit.
 It gives both potency in the sense of power and potential in the sense of possibilities.
 Money is the great equalizer: everyone needs it and everyone can use it to buy goods.
 Simmel:"Like a liquid, money lacks inner boundaries."
 But money also excludes.
 With money, we are completely free, but also totally bound.
 Everything is about money, nothing is about trust anymore: money gives trust God no longer gives.
 Money is like God: it is omnipotent and everybody listens to it.
 One could say that Simmel foresaw the illusion of consumerism.
 Simmel:"The lack of something definite in the center of the soul drives us to seek momentary satisfaction in ever new stimuli, sensations, and external activities."
 Money has an immense acceleration effect.
 One is forced to participate or one goes under.
-Civilization is geared towards material enhancement; the intrinsic worth of man, however, has not risen as quickly as the worth of material goods (Bayern 2, 2018).
+Civilization is geared towards material enhancement; the intrinsic worth of man has not risen as quickly as the worth of material goods (Bayern 2, 2018).

 The Stranger

 In 1908, Simmel's book Soziologie appeared.
-In it, there is a text that has become the fundamental text of migration sociology.
-The Stranger is not defined as a transient wanderer, but as someone who has come to a place and remains there, carrying with them qualities that are not native to that place.
-The stranger is simultaneously near and far, both part of the group and outside of it, and their presence creates a unique form of interaction and unity that includes both repelling and distancing elements.
+In it, there is an important text, that has not only become the fundamental text of migration sociology, but is insightful for dealing with complex systems as well.
+Simmel: "Italian cities [tended] to call their judges from the outside, because no native was free from entanglement in family and party interests."
+The stranger's unique blend of proximity and detachment makes them see things differently.
+If they share their views, this can help a group to see things from a different, more holistic, perspective.
+"The Stranger", not a transient wanderer, but someone who has come to a place and remains there, carry with them qualities that are not native to that place.
+The stranger is simultaneously near and far, both part of the group and outside of it.
+They settle within a group but maintain a sense of detachment and mobility.
 The stranger has historically been associated with trade and commerce, as a mediator for goods that are produced outside of a given community.
 In societies where production is primarily for self-sufficiency, there is no need for intermediaries like traders, but as societies become more specialized and interconnected, the presence of strangers becomes more prevalent.
+Their objectivity and freedom from entrenched interests can lead to both openness and suspicion from the group.
+The relationship with the stranger is based on general commonalities rather than specific connections, leading to a tension between nearness and distance.
+Strangers are often treated as a type rather than individuals, with fixed social positions, as seen historically in taxes imposed on certain groups.
+Simmel teached us to value the stranger.

 Simmel's Conflict Sociology (book fragment; Simmel, 1908)